1gravity/Dancing-Links-Kotlin/src/main/kotlin/com/onegravity/bruteforce/README.md

-**StandardSolver** is a fairly fast brute force solver that follows the tdoku_basic solver here: https://t-dillon.github.io/tdoku.
+**BruteForceNoExtraRegions** is a fairly fast brute force solver that follows the tdoku_basic_heuristic solver here: https://t-dillon.github.io/tdoku but also supports jigsaw puzzles.

-**ExtendedSolver** is a generalized version of the StandardSolver that works with jigsaw puzzles and puzzles with extra regions (X-Sudoku, Hyper-Sudoku etc.).
+**BruteForceExtraRegions** is a generalized version of the StandardSolver that works with extra regions (X-Sudoku, Hyper-Sudoku etc.).